SamuelBrucksch/openhab-antlr4/README.md

 The tests contain some samples to validate text input for .items file from openhab.

 TODO:
- - be more generous with WHITESPACEs: "Group s" is valid, but "Group&nbsp;&nbsp;&nbsp;&nbsp;s" not currently.
  - comments do not seem to work
- - better validation at binding params (e.g. this is currently possible but shouzld not be valid:  {channel="homematic:..."})
+ - better validation at binding params (e.g. this is currently possible but should not be valid:  {channel="homematic:..."})

  Samples of currently working items:
 ```String Livingroom_Light_Connection "Livingroom Ceiling Light [MAP(error.map):%s]" <myerror>